What is Sport Premium?

 Sport Premium is an amount of money which the government has agreed to allocate to schools for the forthcoming future.
 The funding amount schools receive is based upon the number of children of primary age (aged over 5 as of census data in January of the school year) the school has.
 The sport premium is to be used to increase the quality & breadth of PE & Sport provision, and increasing participation in PE & Sport.
 At St Cuthbert’s Primary School, we strive to promote healthy and active lifestyles and aim to provide sporting opportunities for all our pupils.

-Here is a breakdown of our budget (current and projected spend so far) for the academic year 2017-8:
+Here is a breakdown of our budget for the academic year 2017-8:

 In previous years the Sport Premium Funding has impacted on our school in the following ways: